Managing threads in C/C++ applications with pool-day

 NOTE: The library was tested primarily on

-Linuxbased systems, but it should work on other platforms as well.
-Reports of issues and contributions are welcome via email or the GitHub repository.
+Linuxbased systems (that is the main target of the library for now), but due to its POSIX compliance, it should work on other operating systems as well.
+Reports of issues and contributions are welcome via email or GitHub repository.

 Build and Installation